A Passion for Improving the Clinical Trial Process

 Dr. Jules T. Mitchel is President and CEO of THI Pharma Services Inc., a consultancy dedicated to all aspects of Drug and Device Development, including Strategic Planning, Regulatory Affairs, and Clinical Research.
 During his 30 years in the pharmaceutical industry, including 4 years at Pfizer and as president of Target Health Inc., a full-service CRO based in New York City, Dr. Mitchel’s achievements include multiple Orphan Drug Designations; the marketing approval of drugs to treat Gaucher disease, head lice, emergency contraception, etc.; a device to prevent hair loss in women undergoing breast cancer chemotherapy, multiple IND and IDE submissions; participation in FDA meetings and management of multicenter clinical trial programs.
 Dr. Mitchel also sat on the Executive Committee of the Clinical Trials Transformation Initiative, a public/private partnership with Duke and FDA.
 At Target Health Inc., Dr. Mitchel also led the team in developing software tools to enable the “Paperless Clinical Trial,” a transformational process within clinical research that allows for real-time data entry through traditional EDC systems.
 Dr. Mitchel has a Ph.D. from NYU and an MBA from Pace University and is an Adjunct Professor at Rutgers University in the Department of Pharmacology & Toxicology.

-Randall Hein is Founder & CEO of Heinsight LLC (08/2020-Present), where he provides advisory and consulting services to the investment community and early-mid market life science companies.
-Previously, he was Chief Development Officer and President of Advarra Consulting at Advarra, which provides institutional review board (IRB), institutional biosafety committee (IBC), research technology solutions and global regulatory compliance consulting services.
-Here, Randall was responsible for leading M&A and corporate integrations as well as strategic and organizational development.
-He was also responsible for the Advarra global consulting services organization providing GXP, QA, regulatory, compliance and human research protections services.
-Prior to Advarra, Randall was Senior Vice President, Clinical Research Services at PRA where he oversaw research operations including clinical, scientific, medical, and data services.
-Randall also previously held senior operational roles at MDS Pharma Services and Davita Clinical Research.
-Randall has significant expertise in clinical research development, clinical research technology, patient recruitment and engagement and emerging research trends.
+Randall Hein is the Founder & Managing Partner of Heinsight LLC, which provides advisory and consulting services to the investment community and early-mid market life science companies.
+Previously, Randall served as Chief Development Officer and President of Regulatory & Compliance Services for four years at Advarra, which provides institutional review board (IRB), institutional biosafety committee (IBC), research technology solutions and global regulatory and compliance consulting services.
+Randall also served as Senior Vice President, Clinical Research Services at PRA for over six years and oversaw research operations including clinical, scientific, medical, and data services.
+Randall has significant expertise in clinical research development, Phase I-IV clinical trials, clinical research technology, patient recruitment and engagement, and emerging research trends.